baesunny/baesunny/README.md

 and am currently in the AI BigData & Management Department at Kookmin University.

-💻 I am dreaming of becoming a Management Consultant with data analysis skills and interested are Computer Vision and Recommendation System.
+💻 I am dreaming of becoming a Management Consultant with data analysis skills and interested in Computer Vision and Recommendation System.

 💬 I'm trying to become a better person every day.